Cape God: Critical reception

 On Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 78 based on eight reviews, indicating "generally favorable reviews".

 Corey van den Hoogenband of Exclaim! said the album "elegantly blends" Allie X's new and old styles, creating "[her] best work yet".
 He remarked that the instrumentals contained "a carefully crafted grit and griminess", noting that while she had used such an effect to create a "sense of impending doom" on all her work, the instrumentals on Cape God felt more communicative than her previous records.
 John Murphy of musicOMH said that the album had an "experimental edge" separating it from the work of other alternative pop singers like Marina Diamandis and Charli XCX, making it "one of the most delightfully weirdest albums of the year".
 Q magazine noted that while "Cape God might be an awful place to visit", "the tunes [on the album] are great".
 Eric Torres of Pitchfork described Cape God as "the strongest concept in her catalog to date".

 In a more mixed review, Martin Toussaint of DIY stated that while the album was more ambitious than Allie X's previous releases, it "lacked any edge she's previously shown" and "on the whole [the album] falls short".
 Toussaint criticized the album for failing to "push boundaries" in the same way as did Allie X's previous works such as CollXtion I.

 Track listing

+Credits adapted from the liner notes of Cape God and Tidal.

+Personnel

+Credits adapted from the liner notes of Cape God and Tidal.